 Section III.
-Materials, Supplies or Equipment
+Purchase of Materials, Supplies or Equipment

-- 3.1.
-Purchases Not Part of a Public Works Contract.
-The District is not required to obtain sealed bids or use the procedures set forth in other sections of this policy to purchase materials, supplies or equipment that do not form part of a public works.
-The District will attempt to obtain the lowest practical price for all purchases of materials, supplies and equipment.
-The breaking of any purchase into units is prohibited if it is done for the purpose of avoiding the maximum dollar amount of a contract that may be let using the very small purchase, small purchase or small public works process - 3.2.
+3.1.
+Purchases Not Requiring Bidding or Use of a Vendor's List.
+The District is not required to obtain sealed bids or use the procedures set forth in other sections of this policy to purchase supplies or equipment.
+The District will attempt to obtain the lowest practical price for such supplies and equipment.

+3.2.
 Interlocal Agreements.
-The District may enter into interlocal agreements with other governmental entities to obtain favorable purchasing terms or pricing for the purchase of materials, supplies or equipment in lieu of following the procedures set forth in this section. - 3.3.
-Very Small Purchases.
-For purchases with a total cost of less than \$500, the District need not follow any specific procedure. - 3.4.
+The District may enter into interlocal agreements with other governmental entities to obtain favorable purchasing terms or pricing for the purchase of materials, supplies or equipment in lieu of following the procedures set forth in this section.

+3.3.
 Small Purchases.
-The District shall follow the following process for purchases with a cost of more than \$1,000 but less than \$15,000. - A. Telephone Quotations.
-The District shall obtain telephone quotations from vendors for purchases in the following manner:
+The District shall follow the following process for the purchase of materials with a cost of less than \$15,000.

-- 1. The Superintendent shall prepare a written description of the items to be purchased, including the number, quantity, quality, and type desired, the proposed delivery date, and any other significant terms of purchase. - 2.
-The Superintendent shall make a good faith effort to contact at least three vendors to obtain telephone quotations for the required items.
-The Superintendent may solicit vendors who are on the MRSC vendor list or local vendors from the telephone book who are not on the list; - 3.
-The Superintendent shall not share a telephone quotation from one vendor with other vendors solicited for a quotation on the items until the contract is awarded; - 4.
-The Superintendent shall make a written record of each vendor's quotation on the items and any conditions imposed on the quotation by the vendor; and - 5.
-The Superintendent shall present to the Board all telephone quotations and a recommendation for award of the contract to the responsible bidder with the lowest responsive bid., including a technical evaluation of the any technical equipment to be purchased. - B. Determining the Lowest Responsible Bidder.
-The District shall purchase the items from the lowest responsible bidder after considering the elements set out in RCW 39.04.350; provided, that whenever the Superintendent or the Board believes that the lowest acceptable bid is not the best price obtainable, all bids may be rejected and the Superintendent may call for new bids.
-Any or all bids may be rejected for good cause. - Award.
+- A. Telephone Quotations.
+The District shall obtain telephone quotations from vendors for the purchase of materials in the following manner: - 1.
+The Superintendent shall prepare a written description of the materials to be purchased, including the number, quantity, quality, and type desired, the proposed delivery date, and any other significant terms of purchase. - 2.
+The Superintendent shall make a good faith effort to contact at least three of the vendors on the vendor's list to obtain telephone quotations from the vendors for the required materials. - 3.
+If the vendor list contains fewer than three potential vendors, the Superintendent may solicit telephone quotations from vendors listed in the telephone book.
+Three potential vendors should be contacted whenever possible;

+- 4. The Superintendent shall not share a telephone quotation from one vendor with other vendors solicited for a quotation on the materials until the contract is awarded; - 5.
+The Superintendent shall make a written record of each vendor's quotation on the materials and any conditions imposed on the quotation by the vendor; and - 6.
+The Superintendent shall present to the Board all telephone quotations and a recommendation for award of the contract to the responsible bidder with the lowest responsive bid. - B. Determining the Lowest Responsible Bidder.
+The District shall purchase the materials from the lowest responsible bidder after considering the elements set out in RCW 43.19.1911(9); provided, that whenever the Superintendent or the Board believes that the lowest acceptable bid is not the best price obtainable, all bids may be rejected and the Superintendent may call for new bids.
+Any or all bids may be rejected for good cause. - C Award.
 The Board shall review quotations and the Superintendent's recommendations and award the contract to the lowest responsible bidder.
 The contract paperwork must include evidence that the purchasing requirements were met and the reason the vendor was chosen.
 If the bid is not awarded to the lowest price bidder under the rules of this policy, the Superintendent must document the specific factors which justified the selection of the vendor. - D. Public Availability of Bids.
 The Superintendent shall make a written record of each vendor's quotation which shall be made open to public inspection or telephone inquiry after the award of the contract.
 A list of all contracts awarded by the District in the prior twenty-four (24) months shall be maintained on the District's website.

-- 3.4.
-Purchases Over \$15,000.
-Purchases of equipment, supplies and materials with a cost of more than \$15,000 but less than \$75,000 shall be awarded using the limited public works process detailed in Section 4.3.
-Purchases of items with a cost greater than \$75,000 shall be awarded using the small works process in Section 4.2 and purchases with a cost of more than \$350,000 shall be made using the open bid process. - 3.5.
-Technology Purchases.
-Purchases of technology that include an installation component must satisfy the prevailing wage requirements of Section 8.2 and the insurance provisions of Section 6.5.
+3.4.
+Purchase of Materials in an Amount Over \$15,000.
+Purchases of materials with a cost of more than \$15,000 but less than \$75,000 shall be awarded using the informal small works process detailed in Section 4.3.
+Purchases of materials with a cost greater than \$75,000 shall be awarded by public bid.